michalizn/digital-electronics-1/Labs/04-segment/README.md

 ## 1. Preparation tasks:

-#### Truth table with connection of 7-segment displays on Nexys A7 board:
+#### Table with connection of 7-segment displays on Nexys A7 board:

 #### Decoder truth table for common anode 7-segment display